The-Evil-Ass-Fountain-Openers/libqmsstyles/DOCUMENTATION.md

 `4`: top margin
 `1`: bottom margin

-**NOTE:** From my testing, some controls seem to outright ignore this property, like the line edit control in Windows Vista.
+**NOTE:** From my testing, some controls can outright ignore this property, like the line edit control in Windows Vista.

 ## SIZINGMARGINS